lmkoch/lab-site-jekyll/_pages/people/join_us.md

-We are looking for a PhD student for machine learning in medical wearable data.
-Check out our [open positions](../jobs/)!
+We are looking forward to welcoming our PhD students soon.
+If you are looking to join our lab as a Master student, check out our [open projects](../jobs/)!